 Mobile learning for pre-induction employee orientation

-Pre-induction training can’t be a face to face intervention as the people you are trying to reach don’t yet work for you.
-Besides, face to face would only increase the cost of training and may leave some new starters in the dark, as it may not be possible for training to take place on their first day, leaving them to fend for themselves in the meantime.
+Pre-induction training can’t be a face-to-face intervention as the people you are trying to reach don’t yet work for you.
+Besides, face-to-face would only increase the cost of training and may leave some new starters in the dark, as it may not be possible for training to take place on their first day, leaving them to fend for themselves in the meantime.

 Mobile learning makes it really easy to reach staff before their first day, allowing them to access welcome training and begin the employee orientation process on whatever devices they have at home.
-If the course is built in HTML5 you can be safe in the knowledge that a single course – which will work on an iMac, Nexus smartphone, Windows laptop or iPad – can be delivered to all new starters, ensuring a standardised, up to date experience.
+If the course is built in HTML5 you can be safe in the knowledge that a single course - which will work on an iMac, Nexus smartphone, Windows laptop, or iPad - can be delivered to all new starters, ensuring a standardized, up to date experience.

-With cloud-based learning tools like gomo, courses can be delivered by QR code or direct link, allowing courses to be accessed from welcome letters and emails, channeling staff toward welcome training while the are excited, engaged and eager to learn more.
+With cloud-based learning tools like Gomo, courses can be delivered by QR code or direct link, allowing courses to be accessed from welcome letters and emails, channeling staff toward welcome training while they are excited, engaged, and eager to learn more.
 Mobile learning means that new starters can begin to work through content at their own pace as their first day approaches.
 The beauty of mobile learning is that staff can bring their devices with them on their first few days if they would like, with training acting as a kind of performance support tool during the early stages of the employee orientation period.

 What should be in your pre-induction training?

-Pre-induction training is a great opportunity to introduce the values, brand and locations of the business, including its history, key figures and structure… all the general stuff that people are told the first time they walk into the building – the stuff that line managers have told staff thousands of times!
-Training should also tell new starters where they need to head on their first day, how to sign in and all of those simple things that seem like such a big deal on your first day.
+Pre-induction training is a great opportunity to introduce the values, brand, and locations of the business, including its history, key figures, and structure… all the general stuff that people are told the first time they walk into the building - the stuff that line managers have told staff thousands of times!
+Training should also tell new starters where they need to head on their first day, how to sign in, and all of those simple things that seem like such a big deal on your first day.
 Some basic skills training may also be useful to start the employee orientation journey early, but this may differ from industry to industry.